 “Dear friend, we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.”
 1 John 3:2

-In heaven, you will be in a state of perfect wholeness – in spirit, mind and body – and God will be magnificently glorified!
+If you are a follower of Jesus you will some day be in heaven.
+And in heaven, you will be in a state of perfect wholeness – in spirit, mind and body – and God will be magnificently glorified!